|Guide||♦||5 Triplogs||1 Topic|

 Canyons are inherently risky.
 Flash floods occur without notice on sunny days.
-Surrounding topography and forecast knowledge recommended yet does not eliminate risk.
+Technical skills & surrounding topography knowledge required yet does not eliminate risk.

 Need: 50ft rope, 50ft pull cord, PAS, harness, beaner', wet or dry suit unless hot, hot, hot, permit from San Carlos Indian reservation